 Taxes are a hot topic in 2021.
-The new president has promised to raise taxes on the wealthy, and the Tax Foundation reports 26 states and the District of Columbia have made noteworthy changes to their tax codes.
+President Joe Biden has promised to raise taxes on the wealthy, and the Tax Foundation reports that 26 states and the District of Columbia have made noteworthy changes to their tax codes.

 In some states — such as Arkansas and Iowa — corporate tax rates are falling.
 In Connecticut, Vermont and the District of Columbia, estate tax rules are changing.

 However, most people focus on personal income taxes.
-In two states, income taxes will rise in 2021.
-But in five others, rates will fall.
+In two states, income taxes have risen in 2021.
+But in five others, rates have fallen.

-Following are the seven states where personal income taxes will either rise or fall in 2021.
+Following are the seven states where personal income taxes have either risen or fallen in 2021.

 Massachusetts — falling

 Residents of Massachusetts have more reason to give to good causes in 2021.
 The state has a new income tax deduction for charitable contributions.

 Even better, the deduction is available to Massachusetts taxpayers regardless of whether they itemize their deductions or claim the standard deduction, the Tax Foundation reports.

 Around 20 years ago, a law was passed stating that the state’s personal income tax must fall to 5% before the charitable deduction could be restored.
 That level was finally reached in 2020, when the rate fell from 5.05% to 5%.

 You don’t have to live in Massachusetts to take advantage of this kind of tax deduction this year, though: The federal government recently made a similar deduction more generous, as we detail in “2 Charitable Tax Breaks Have Been Extended for 2021.”